realJeremySun/first-web-game-lb4/blog/2019-04-16-my-first-API-with-loopback-4-(part-1).md

 ### Project Plan

-In this series I hope to achieve following goals:
+In this series, my goals are to build the following functionality into the game:

 * The ability for users to create their own character and customize their character.
 * The ability for users to equip their character with weapon, armor, and skill.